wesssel/capture/README.md

 # Capture

 Capture a page by using terminal.
-Made with PhantomJS
+Made with jQueryGo

 ## Requirements